-The general objectives of the corrective action activities for the facility are as follows:
+The general objectives of this corrective action plan and the remedial efforts for the facility are as follows:

-- Ensure that the health and safety of all project personnel is maintained during remediation activities. - Prevent hydrocarbon migration to sensitive receptors. - Remove free product from the site subsurface if present. - Reduce adsorbed phase petroleum hydrocarbons from soils within the vadose and saturated zone, primarily in the source area, to below Site-Specific Target Levels (SSTLs). - Reduce dissolved petroleum hydrocarbons from groundwater to below SSTLs. - Accomplish these objectives in a timely and cost-effective manner.
+- Ensure that the health and safety of all project personnel is maintained during remediation activities. - Prevent hydrocarbon contaminant migration to sensitive receptors. - Reduce adsorbed phase petroleum hydrocarbons from soils within the vadose and saturated zone, to below approved Site Specific Target Levels (SSTLs). - Reduce dissolved petroleum hydrocarbons from groundwater to below approved SSTLs. - Accomplish these objectives within the proposed period of operation.